pyro97/CryptoStats/README.md

 # CryptoStats

-This is my first personal MVVM Android Kotlin project with Jetpack.

-It’s a Crypto Tracker, where you can follow any crypto you are interested in.
+Android application about a cryptocurrency tracker, where you can follow any crypto you are interested in.

 I used the following libraries and components:
 - #Retrofit to consume REST API.
 In particular I used Lunar and Nomics API to get all crypto information such as name, price, news etc.
 -#Room to create a local database, where App can save user preferences as settings and crypto watchlist